Welcome to a tutorial on how to import SQL files. So you have downloaded an SQL file from the Internet, and don’t know how to import it?

 php.ini file – You will want to avoid uploading large SQL files, or at least zip it before uploading.
 Alternatively, you can change the limits in

 That’s all for this project, and here is a small section on some extras and links that may be useful to you.

 WHICH IS THE BEST METHOD?

 Well, everyone has their own preferences – Some prefer to not install anything and just push SQL files in the command line, while a few like to use the Workbench to manage multiple databases at the same time.
 All the 3 methods work fine, just test it out yourself and stick with the one you are most comfortable with.

 P.S.
 CHECK BEFORE YOU IMPORT

-Before you go trigger happy with importing SQL files, you might want to check what is inside it first.
-They are essentially text files containing queries, so you can open it with any text editor – Just eyeball the queries, make sure that you are not overriding/deleting any of your critical existing database tables or works.
+Before you go trigger-happy with importing SQL files, you might want to check what is inside it first.
+They are essentially text files containing queries, so you can open them with any text editor – Just eyeball the queries, make sure that you are not overriding/deleting any of your critical existing database tables or works.

 It will be a painful experience to lose all your work or even data.
-Plus, yes, it is an irreversible process… So always remember to backup before doing anything of a large scale.
+Plus, yes, it is an irreversible process… So always remember to back up before doing anything on a large scale.

 LINKS & REFERENCES

 Thank you for reading, and we have come to the end of this guide.
 I hope that it has helped you in your project, and if you want to share anything with this guide, please feel free to comment below.
 Good luck and happy coding!